Tw3lv33/PackEditor/README.md

 - Dropdown list with biomes to select the display area – `ComboBox`
 - `Dictionary<string, Int32Rect>` storing coordinates of areas (X, Y, Width, Height)
 - `CroppedBitmap` class cropping the selected area
-- `Image` control displaying the cropped image
+- `Image` displaying the cropped image
-- `Grid` placing a semi-transparent overlay of the block texture above the cropped color, which will be affected by color changes
+- `Grid` placing a semi-transparent overlay of the block texture affected by color changes above the cropped color